Cluster tori over $\mathbb{F}_2$, hexagonal moves on triangulations, and minimal coverings of cluster manifolds: Introduction

 \begin{theorem} Let $\seed_1, \seed_2$ be two seeds of a cluster algebra of type $\A_n$, corresponding to the triangulations $T_1$ and $T_2$, respectively.
 Then, $\seed_1$ and $\seed_2$ determine the same point in $\manifold_{\F_2}(\A_n)$ if and only if $T_2$ can be obtained from $T_1$ applying a sequence of the local moves on triangulatons from Figure \ref{fig:hexagonal-moves-intro}. \end{theorem}

 Note that, from Table \ref{table:finite-cluster-type} we see that an $\F_2$-covering set for a cluster variety of type $\A_n$ must have at least

 The next result shows that, for any field, we can find a covering set with exactly \eqref{eq:minimal-number-covering-set} elements.
-However, there are $\F_2$-covering sets that are not covering ets for any other field $\F$.
+However, there are $\F_2$-covering sets that are not covering sets for any other field $\F$.

 \begin{theorem} Let $n>0$, and consider a cluster algebra of type $\A_n$.
-Then \begin{enumerate} \item[(a)] There exists a minimal $\F_2$-covering set that is also a minimal $\F$-covering set for any field $\F$. \item[(b)] In type $\A_{11}$, there exists an $\F_2$-covering set that is not an $\F$-covering set for any field $\F \not\cong \F_2$. \end{enumerate} \end{theorem}
+Then \begin{enumerate} \item[(a)] There exists a minimal $\F_2$-covering set that is also a minimal $\F$-covering set for any field $\F$. \item[(b)] In type $\A_{9}$, there exists an $\F_2$-covering set that is not an $\F$-covering set for any field $\F \not\cong \F_2$. \end{enumerate} \end{theorem}

-We believe that, in fact, for any $n \geq 11$ there exists an $\F_2$-covering set that is not an $\F$-covering set for any field $\F \not\cong \F_2$, but we do not show this.
+We believe that, in fact, for any $n \geq 9$ there exists an $\F_2$-covering set that is not an $\F$-covering set for any field $\F \not\cong \F_2$, but we do not show this.